Sustainability in office snack programs: what to actually verify.

 4. Organic-certified menu percentage

 Question: "What percentage of your standard menu is USDA Organic certified?"
 Good answer: 20%+ with named items.
-Lower target than non-organic clean-label depth, but matters for offices with explicit organic-preferred policies.
+A lower target than non-organic clean-label depth, but it matters for offices with explicit organic-preferred policies.

 5. Food-waste donation policy

-Question: "What\'s your policy on unused product near expiration, do you donate to food banks, return to warehouse, or dispose?"
+Question: "What's your policy on unused product near expiration: donate to food banks, return to warehouse, or dispose?"
 Good answer: explicit donation partnership with a regional food bank or Imperfect Foods-style platform.
 Bad answer: "We pull and discard expired items."

 6. Equipment energy efficiency